01 of 07

 Select the Right Electrical Extension Cord for the Job

 Unless you are always lucky enough to have an electrical outlet positioned exactly where you need it, you almost certainly use electrical extension cords around your home.
 However, most people don't understand just how dangerous it can be to use the wrong kind of cord.
 The U.S. Consumer Product Safety Commission has found that extension cords are among the most dangerous electrical devices in our homes, due to improper cord sizing and use.
-Each year, accidents from extension cords kill around 50 people, result in 4,000 injuries requiring hospital treatment, and cause over 3,000 residential fires.
+Each year, accidents from extension cords kill around 50 people, result in 4,000 injuries requiring hospital treatment, and cause more than 3,000 residential fires.
 Most extension cord failures can be prevented simply by using the right type of cord for the job.Continue to 2 of 7 below.

 02 of 07